 My name is Filippo Guizzetti.
-I’m a non-Italian-looking Italian guy who chose to become a science communicator (and I’m for hire).
+I’m a non-Italian-looking Italian guy who loves writing about science.

-Life (with) science is my way to keep improving my passion and trying to understand more not only about science itlself, but also about what science is for people.
-If you’re enjoying this page, thanks for visiting and supporting me.
-Feel free to contact me through the comments section or at my email address.
+Life (with) science is my way to keep nourishing my passion for talking about science, and trying to understand what science means in people’s lives.
+If you’re enjoying my blog, thanks for visiting it.
+Your support means a lot to me.
+Feel free to contact me through the comments section, or at my email address.
 I’m open for a chat and sincerely interested in knowing your point of view.
 Cheers!